How To Change A Ratio Into A Percent

 Percentages

 A percentage is a ratio expressed out of 100.
 It is a way of comparing a number to 100.
-To give you an idea, if you have 20 out of 100 apples, you have 20%.
+Day to day, for example, if you have 20 out of 100 apples, you have 20%.
 Percentages are often used in statistics, finance, and everyday life to represent proportions or rates.

 Steps to Convert a Ratio to a Percentage